 Business combinations and splits

-Transfers of assets in business mergers, consolidations, or business splits must generally be dealt with at market value.
+Transfers of assets in business mergers, consolidations, splits, or acquisition must generally be dealt with at market value.
 Gains resulting from this kind of restructuring are assessable, while losses are generally claimable as a deduction from income.
 However, a tax-neutral merger or consolidation, under which assets are transferred at book value, can be conducted but is subject to the approval of the DGT.
 To obtain this approval, the merger or consolidation plan in question must pass a business-purpose test.
 Tax-driven arrangements are prohibited, and tax losses from the combining companies may not be passed to the surviving company.

 Subject to a similar, specific DGT approval, the same concession is also available for business splits that constitute part of an initial public offering (IPO) plan.
-In this case, within one year of the DGT’s approval being given, the company concerned must have made an effective declaration regarding registration for an IPO with the OJK.
+In this case, within two years of the DGT’s approval being given, the company concerned must have made an effective declaration regarding registration for an IPO with the OJK.
 In the event of complications beyond the company’s control, the period may be extended by the DGT for up to four years.

 Tax information exchange agreements (TIEAs)

 Indonesia has TIEAs with the Bahamas (pending the exchange of ratification documents), Bermuda, Guernsey, Isle of Man, Jersey, and San Marino.

 Indonesia signed the Convention on Mutual Administrative Assistance in Tax Matters on 3 November 2011 and ratified it on 17 October 2014.
 Indonesia also signed a Multilateral Competent Authority Agreement on Automatic Exchange of:

 - Financial Account Information using the Common Reporting Standard.

 - Transfer Pricing Documentation in the form of Country-by-Country Report.